Gordon E. Moore Medal for Outstanding Achievement in Solid State Science & Technology

 About Gordon E. Moore

-Gordon E. Moore (1929-2023) was the co-founder and chairman of the Intel Corporation.
-He established what is now known as Moore’s law: the observation that the number of transistors per square inch on integrated circuits had doubled every year since the integrated circuit was invented, published in Electronics Magazine in 1965.
-While originally intended as a rule of thumb in 1965, Moore’s law has become the guiding principle for the industry to deliver ever more powerful semiconductor chips at proportionate decreases in cost.
+Gordon E. Moore (1929-2023) was the co-founder and chairman of Intel Corporation.
+Dr. Moore established what is now known as Moore’s law: the observation published in Electronics Magazine in 1965 that the number of transistors per square inch on integrated circuits had doubled every year since the integrated circuit was invented.
+While originally intended in 1965 as a rule of thumb, Moore’s law has become the guiding principle for the industry to deliver ever more powerful semiconductor chips at proportionate decreases in cost.

-In an interview that ECS conducted with Moore, he said his vision that the number of transistors per chip would double every two years was articulated in public for the very first time at an ECS San Francisco Section meeting in 1964.
+For the first time in public, Dr. Moore’s articulated his vision—that the number of transistors per chip would double every two years—at a 1964 ECS San Francisco Section meeting.
 Read more.
-Moore joined the Society in 1957 and was named ECS Honorary Member in 2007.
+Dr. Moore joined the Society in 1957 and was named ECS Honorary Member in 2007.

 Recipients